Schedule

 Only change the event type when the work itself is different.
 For example, change Other to Vehicle Pick Up if that is what is actually happening.
 Changing the type may change the event's color on the calendar.

-If you are an admin, use Assigned To to choose the responsible team member.
+If you are an admin, use Assigned to to choose the responsible team member or outside partner.

 - Update Notes